The Curriculum of the Steiner School - Class 5

 not limited to letters, this puzzle-to-be-solved also includes restaurant receipts, train tickets, newspaper articles, play programmes, journal entries, business cards, telegrams, and more!

-There's a great list of even more epistolary-themed picture books about pen pals and postmen in the Epistolary Picture Books That Will Make Your Child Want to Be a Pen Pal blog post by Gretchen Louise.
+There's a great list of even more epistolary-themed picture books about pen pals and postmen in this Epistolary Picture Books That Will Make Your Child Want to Be a Pen Pal post by Gretchen Louise.

 Of course, in the chapter book category we have